TreacherousDev/Angry-Birds-Epic-All-Stars-Mastery-Editor/README.md

 * Edit each class's **mastery level** (1 to 100)
 * Save your changes back into the game

+---

-## Installation
+## Download
-Download the latest releases here
+- Prebuilt `setup_wizard.exe`: [Releases]https://github.com/TreacherousDev/Angry-Birds-Epic-All-Stars-Mastery-Editor/releases/tag/v1.0)

 ---

 ## How to Use
 1. Launch the program
 2. Click **"Load Save File"**.
 Your save file is named `player` without an extension, located at `C:\Users\User\AppData\LocalLow\Drippy Studios\All Stars\prefs`.
 Make a backup copy just in case anything goes wrong.